-How to know when your pet is considered senior
+How to know when your pet is considered senior?

 Did you know that dogs and cats age around seven times faster than humans?
 Like us, their needs change as they get older.
 Knowing when your pet is considered senior will help them to get the best out of their retirement years.

 The approximate age where a pet is considered senior is when they’re older than seven.
-We also need to consider their breed – sometimes, larger breed dogs can age faster and have a shorter lifespan than smaller dogs.’
+We also need to consider their breed, larger breed dogs generally age faster and can have a shorter lifespan than smaller dogs.

 Changes to look out for

-- changes in mobility – can be a symptom of arthritis
+- Changes in mobility – can be a symptom of arthritis

-- dental problems – symptoms can include smelly breath, painful chewing, drooling, or appetite changes
+- Dental problems – symptoms can include smelly breath, painful chewing, drooling, or appetite changes

-‘As your pet ages, they may choose to be indoors more and might not have as much energy compared to when they were young,’ says Dr Roslyn.
-‘We want to make sure they maintain a lean, healthy body weight as they transition into their older years.’
+As your pet ages, they may choose to be indoors more and might not have as much energy compared to when they were young, it is important to maintain a lean, healthy body weight as they transition into their older years.